ashleywang1/telegraf/plugins/outputs/influxdb/README.md

   # urls = ["http://127.0.0.1:8086"]

   ## The target database for metrics; will be created as needed.
-  ## For UDP url endpoint database needs to be configured on server side.
   # database = "telegraf"

   ## If true, no CREATE DATABASE queries will be sent.
 Set to true when using